EMC China Lab

 Recent Recalls of Respiratory Airway Products

 Recently, Sentec and Percussionaire announced a recall of the VDR-4 Phasitron respiratory circuit kit due to potential failures in the Venturi component, leading to malfunction.
-This is not the first recall of respiratory airway products; in recent years, frequent recalls have occurred within the medical device industry.
+This is not the first recall of respiratory airway products; in recent years, frequent recalls have occurRED within the medical device industry.
 One of the most severe cases involved the recall of CPAP ventilators due to the degradation of polyester-based polyurethane (PE-PUR) sound abatement foam, which posed significant health risks.
-These issues have drawn heightened attention from the FDA, particularly concerning the potential release of leachables, volatile organic compounds (VOCs), and particulate matter from airway device materials.
+These issues have drawn heightened attention from the FDA, particULarly concerning the potential release of leachables, volatile organic compounds (VOCs), and particulate matter from airway device materials.

 Biological Evaluation of Respiratory Airway Products(图1)